pedramamini/Pedster/README.md

 # Pedster
+**Note: This repository is not functional, it's a work in progress.**

 A modular data processing pipeline built with Dagster, designed to ingest, process, and output data from various sources.
 Each component is self-contained and can be easily extended or modified.
 IO from various components can be mapped to one another to create custom pipelines.
 Each component is also accessible via CLI.